100 Years of History

 • Oliver Cox enhanced the church and landscape.

-• Rose Welch, original trustee, planned for the 40th anniversary.
+• Rose Welch, an original trustee, planned for the 40th anniversary.

 • Clara Lang’s son placed flowers at the altar in her memory.

-• Charles Lang served as Associate Welfare Board Assistant under boro clerk Helen Ludwig in 1951, president of the fire department, and Zoning Board of Adjustment in 1956.
+• Charles Lang served as Associate Welfare Board Assistant under borough clerk Helen Ludwig in 1951, president of the fire department, and Zoning Board of Adjustment in 1956.

 • T. Colby Brown and Joseph Baily passed away, but Colby was remembered for his kindness and generosity.
 Mr. Baily had quiet dignity and common sense.
 His son Joseph, who had a boatyard business, attended the anniversary.